 Wheelchair Users and Train Travel

 In London, Transport for London’s website provides information on step-free access at Underground stations.
-Additionally, the Disabled Persons Railcard grants wheelchair users and one other person traveling with them a one-third discount on rail fares, making train travel more affordable.
+Additionally, the Disabled Persons Railcard grants wheelchair users and one other person travelling with them a one-third discount on rail fares, making train travel more affordable.

 Assistance Services for Wheelchair Users